Find Affordable College Courses

 $4,344 Average Tuition & Fees

-With a ranking of #6, Highline College did quite well on this year’s best value schools for allied health and medical assisting services students.
+Highline College landed the #6 spot in the 2023 rankings for the best value allied health and medical assisting services programs.
 Highline is a small public school located in the large suburb of Des Moines.

 Highline undergraduate students pay an average of $4,344 in in-state tuition and fees each year.
 The average amount in student loans that medical assisting majors at Highline take out is $14,000.